 Did you know there were samurai women?
-In general, when we hear about samurai the first thing that comes to mind is warrior men.
+Usually when we hear about samurai, the first thing that comes to mind is warrior men.
 But this was not always the case, there were also samurai women.
 They were called onna-bugeisha (女武芸者).

 Because of Japanese patriarchal society, it is not very common to talk about samurai women.
 Also because in relation to the number women were a minority, but a significant minority.

 Samurai had the main function of fighting in order to protect castles and villages. and although it was less often, they happened to participate in battles alongside men.

 Índice de Conteúdo

 Archaeologists have already found evidence of women on the battlefield.
 Excavations indicated the existence of these warriors.
 DNA tests were performed on 105 bodies, and of these 35 were women.
 In two other excavations, the result was similar.

 These warriors have their appearance during the Sengoku period (戦国時代) between the middle of the fifteenth century and the end of the sixteenth century.